Setting Out Survey Previous Project at the Royal Sussex Hospital, Brighton

 Currently, helicopters have to land at a school nearby, from which it takes up to 10 minutes to drive to the hospital.
 The new helipad will have a lift going directly into the Accident and Emergency ward, saving crucial time.

-The project scope was to set out elements for the lightweight aluminium structural frame which will be bolted to an existing steel structure built on the roof.
+Our project scope was to set out elements for the lightweight aluminium structural frame which will be bolted to an existing steel structure built on the roof.
 It was quite important that the holes were placed correctly as the helipad structure comes in kit form (Mecano-esque!) with minimal site alterations allowed.

 The access issue didn’t cause any issues other than slowing us down.
 We had to be quite tactical with where we set up to ensure we positioned each hole.
 The project went well but we, unfortunately, had to stay an extra day on site due to the obstructions slowing us down.
-The good weather and great view made up for it!
+Thankfully the good weather and great view made up for it!

 We hope you enjoyed reading about this project.
 If you have any questions or queries about Setting Out surveys, please let us know in the comments section.